Iðunn Basics

 Thoughts on Iðunn

-Intriguingly, Iðunn also resembles Hebe, the Grecian goddess of youth, who dwelt in the garden of the Hesperides, a celestial orchard, west-of-west, where the golden apples of immortality grew.
+Iðunn also appears to have some archetype similarities with Hebe, the Grecian goddess of youth, who dwelt in the garden of the Hesperides, a celestial orchard, west-of-west, where the golden apples of immortality grew.
 Hebe served to the gods of Olympus ambrosia, a divine nectar which kept them ever-young.

-Iðunn may also be related to Nimue, the maiden-enchantress in Malory’s Mort D’Arthur, who dwells on Avalon, “Land of Apples,” which lies west-of-west, and where one can regenerate from even mortal wounds.
+Iðunn may also be part of a literary motif of immortal maidens, such as Nimue, the maiden-enchantress in Malory’s Mort D’Arthur, who dwells on Avalon, “Land of Apples,” which lies west-of-west, and where one can regenerate from even mortal wounds.

 Ydalir.ca